Available entirely online or as a mix of on-campus and online courses!

 ECON2010, ACCT2010 pre; BU min

 This course is a survey of investments for business students.
 Topics include the investment environment, markets and instruments, securities trading, market indexes, risk, diversification, the capital asset pricing model, market efficiency, introductory valuation of bonds stocks options and futures, mutual funds, behavioral finance, and strategies for individual investors.
 Meets Core Curriculum Essential Learning Outcome for Critical Thinking & Problem Solving (CTPS) and Information Literacy (IL).
+3 credits.

 Financial aspects of international business operations.
 Evaluation of risks associated with multinational operation and managerial decision making under conditions of financial uncertainty.
 3 credits.

 Exercises, lectures and projects will introduce students to graphic design principles and techniques.
 Course will begin with a fundamental study of image, form, and space relations, then cover such topics as working with grids, typography basics, page layout, the introduction of color, rendering techniques, history, and more.
 Students will be assigned a series of projects to enhance their visual communication skills.
 Formerly 70.291 & 70.210.
 3 credits/3 contact hours.
 3 credits.
 Access to Adobe's Creative Cloud Software requires a monthly Creative Cloud membership subscription.
 Special pricing is available for students: Visit https://creative.adobe.com/plans?plan=edu Note: While the above courses will not transfer directly into the Art Department's Bachelor of Fine Arts Day School degree program, certain two-course clusters may be accepted for transfer upon prior department approval.